-The word Discourage (Verb) refers to making someone less confident, less hopeful, or less motivated to do something, often through doubt, criticism, or obstacles.
+The word Discourage (Verb) means to make someone feel less hopeful, less confident, or less motivated to do something—often due to criticism, obstacles, or negative feedback.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use Discourage correctly in sentences.

 Discourage Explained in Depth